buraksekili/docs/docs/authorization.md

 ### Users service related policies

 - By default, Mainflux allows anybody to create a user.
 If you disable this default policy, only *admin* is able to create a user.
-This default policy can be disabled through an environment variable in deployment time.
+This default policy can be disabled through an environment variable called `MF_ONLY_ADMIN_CREATES_USER` in deployment time.
+Mainflux creates a special policy to enable this feature as follows: `user#create@*`.
+This policy dictates that subject `*` has `create` relation on the object `users`.
+Here, Mainflux uses a special `*` subject to represent all users.
+If this policy is defined, everybody can create new users.
+- All users are a `member of the users`.
+To be more precise, once the new user is created, the policy service creates the following policy:
+`users#member@<user_id>` indicating that the subject `<user_id`> has `member` relation on the object `users`.
+- The admin has a special policy indicating that the user is admin.
+This policy is the following:
+`<admin_id>` has `member` relation on the object `authorities`.

 ### Things service related policies